Skip to main content

 ii.
 Cookies requiring consent

-We only use technically non-essential cookies with your consent.
-We use the following categories of consent-requiring cookies:
+Any cookies that are not technically necessary are only used with your consent.
+We use the following categories of cookies requiring consent:

-• Performance cookies: These cookies allow us to count visits and traffic sources so that we can measure and improve the performance of our website.
-They help us answer questions about which pages are most popular, which are least used and how visitors move around the site.
+• Performance cookies: these cookies allow us to count visits and traffic sources so that we can measure and improve the performance of our website.
+They help us answer questions about which pages are the most popular, which are the least used and how visitors move around the website.
 All information collected by these cookies is aggregated and therefore anonymous.
-If you do not allow these cookies, we will not know when you have visited our website.
+If you do not allow these cookies, we will not be able to know when you visited our website.

-• Functional cookies: These cookies enable the website to provide enhanced functionality and personalisation.
-They may be set by us or by third parties whose services we use on our sites.
-If you do not allow these cookies, some or all of these services may not work properly.
+• Functional cookies: these cookies enable the website to provide enhanced functionality and personalisation.
+They may be set by us or by third-party providers whose services we use on our pages.
+If you do not allow these cookies, some or all of these services may not function properly.

-• Cookies for marketing purposes: These cookies may be set through our website by our advertising partners.
-They may be used by these companies to profile your interests and track relevant ads to you on other websites.
-They do not directly store personal data but are based on a unique identification of your browser and internet device.
-If you do not allow these cookies, you will experience less targeted advertising.
+• Cookies for marketing purposes: these cookies may be set on our website by our advertising partners.
+They may be used by these companies to create a profile of your interests and show you relevant advertisements on other websites.
+They do not store personal data directly, but are based on a unique identification of your browser and Internet device.
+If you do not allow these cookies, you will see advertising that is less targeted.

-You can find more information about the file names, storage duration, provider and category of the respective cookie in the cookie settings of the cookie consent banner or the data protection preference centre of the respective website.
+Further information about the file name, storage period, provider and category of each of the cookies can be found in the cookie settings of the cookie consent banner or in the Privacy Preference Centre of the relevant website (under the categories ‘Statistics’ or ‘External Media’).

-Therefore, when deciding which cookies you wish to consent to, please bear in mind that by consenting to the setting of the relevant cookies you are also consenting to any associated transfer of your personal data to insecure third countries.
+When deciding which cookies you want to consent to, please take into account that by consenting to the setting of the relevant cookies, you are also consenting to any associated transfer of your personal data to unsafe third countries.

-You can find out which third-party providers and cookies this concerns in detail in the cookie settings of the cookie consent banner or the data protection preference centre of the respective website.
+You can find out details of which third-party providers and cookies this affects in the cookie settings in the cookie consent banner or in the Privacy Preference Centre of the website.

-Your selection of optional cookies will in turn be stored in your browser as a cookie from our cookie content management provider Borlabs GmbH, Rübenkamp 32, 22305 Hamburg.
+Your selection of optional cookies will in turn be stored in your browser as a cookie handled by our cookie consent management provider Borlabs GmbH, Rübenkamp 32, 22305 Hamburg.

 b) Use of Google services

-When deciding whether you wish to consent to our use of Google cookies, please note that by consenting to the setting of the relevant cookies you are also consenting to any associated transfer of your personal data to the US.
+When deciding whether to consent to our use of Google cookies, please note that by consenting to the use of these cookies, you also consent to any associated transfer of your personal data to the USA.

 You can access Google’s privacy policy here.